Zarrathustra/Figures/README.md

 Data is collected from EMDB on May 18, 2015.
 It demonstrates the percentage of published EM density maps at the resolution above 4 angstrom by each EM image data processing software.

+## RotationAverageCTFAstigmatism
+It demonstrates the rotation average result of ideal CTF with astigmatism.
+Size: 512 x 512
+lamda: 0.01$\A$
+DF1: 1e4
+DF2: 2e4
+ANG: PI / 2
+Cs: 0